Last Updated on November 19, 2020 by Michael Brockbank

 Coincidentally, I’ve yet to have a revision request since using Yoast for scoring the content I write.
 I also use it exclusively for a private client as well as my own websites.

-In the beginning, Textbroker management often commented about how I was less conversational.
+In the beginning, Textbroker management often commented about how I was “too clinical” in my writing.
 In other words, I sounded more like a robot reading an Ikea manual.

 Keeping the Flesch Reading Ease over 60 helps sound more human and approachable.
 Which is something most online clients want on their websites.